naturalis/nba-docs/content/doc-spec-services/specimen.md

 We will get a complete set of badger-specimen in the results.

+When `useCoL` is set to true, the service will find scientific names by matching the search string against the Catalogue of Life name usage API (https://api.catalogue.life/nameusage), rather than by querying the Dutch Species Register and a local copy of the Catalogue of Life.
+As the external service searches more recent data, this might improve results.
+But also be aware that when `useCoL` is set to true, your query is partly dependent on an external service the availability of which we have no direct control over.

 Please note that the `nameResolutionRequest` currently only supports MATCHES and CONTAINS (`matchWholeWords : true` or `false`), which means that you may get a wide array of matching names in your results.

 To gain insight in the inner workings of `nameResolutionRequest` and see the results of the sub-query, you can run your query against